 “The changing concentration of elements is crucial for understanding the cooling of plasma in the Sun’s atmosphere and, as we have shown, can trigger coronal rain,” the team concluded in their report.

-According to the scientists, this research not only unveiled the mechanism behind the mysterious phenomenon of rain on the Sun but also indicated that the heating of the corona may be more significant than previously thought.
+The researchers say this work not only revealed the mechanism behind the Sun’s mysterious rain but also suggests the corona may be heated more than previously thought.

-“We may need to go back to the drawing board regarding coronal heating, so there’s still a lot of exciting work ahead,” said Jeffrey Ripp, a co-author of the study, the results of which were published in The Astrophysical Journal.
+“We may need to go back to the drawing board regarding coronal heating, so there’s still a lot of exciting work ahead,” said Jeffrey Ripp, a co-author of the study, whose results were published in The Astrophysical Journal.

 Photo: Openverse